Original text published on my Facebook profile on September 20, 2020 and on Reddit.

 The objective of this experiment was to determine the level of love of Jehovah’s Witnesses (JWs, Witnesses) in my congregation, St. James English Congregation, Trinidad and Tobago.

 The 13-week experiment started on February 11th 2019 and ended on April 27, 2019.
 I had two surgeries in the early part of 2019.
-I told two members of my congregation , namely Marlon Jeffrey and Nigel Cudjoe that I would be missing (MIA) from congregation activities for a good few weeks; I also told them not to tell anyone.
-Two other JWs, Anderson John and Aquisha Julien, who were in other local congregations, were aware of the surgeries.
+I told two members of my congregation , namely Marlon Jeffrey and Nigel Cudjoe that I would be absent (missing in action, MIA) from congregation activities for a good few weeks; I also told them not to tell anyone.
+Two other local Witnesses, Anderson John and Aquisha Julien, were also aware of my surgeries.
 I also told selected staff of my former and current workplace, all of whom were non-JWs, “worldly people”.

-In total, only four (4) non-family Witnesses knew about the surgeries.
+Only four (4) non-family Witnesses (named above) had knowledge about my surgeries.
 This was planned and deliberate.

 During the 13 weeks, I received a number of phone calls and WhatsApp messages from the worldly people, the non-JWs, who were severely criticized and demonized by the JWs; who were painted in a very bad and negative way in the Friday morning program of the 2020 Convention of Jehovah’s Witnesses.
 About 70% of these “worldly people” contacted me even after the 13 weeks had expired.